stevedekorte/vertex.js/README.txt

 GARBAGE COLLECTION
 ------------------

-Every so many writes, Vertex starts a garbage collection cycle which uses bits of server idle time to do collector marks.
-When complete, non-referenced nodes will be deleted.
-In this way, the database never accumulates unref
+Every so many writes, a garbage collection cycle is started which uses bits of server idle time to do collector marks.
+When complete, non-referenced nodes are deleted.

 REQUESTS, RESPONSES AND TRANSACTIONS